naszam/ants-review/README.md

 Interacting with the PoC:
 =========================

-  - The User (Author) can issue a new AntReview, specifying IPFS Hash of requirements, timestamp of the deadline, ether value of the AntReview reward.
+  - The User (Author) can issue a new AntReview, specifying IPFS Hash of requirements (e.g. QmaozNR7DZHQK1ZcU9p7QdrshMvXqWK6gpu5rmrkPdT3L4), timestamp of the deadline ([timestamp generator](https://www.unixtimestamp.com/), ether value of the AntReview reward (e.g. 1 ETH).
   - Switch Account on MetaMask (Peer-Reviewer).
   - Fulfill the AntReview by specifying the AntReview Id and the IPFS Hash of the peer-review.
   - Switch Account on MetaMask to the Issuer (Author).